lgellert/chatgpt_visualize_relationships/Readme.md

 2. Create a `.python-version` file in the root of the project with content `chatgpt_visualize_relationships` (or whatever your named your virtual env in step 1).
 3. Install dependencies using `pip install -r requirements.txt`.
 4. Run `export OPENAI_API_KEY='sk-...'` with your OpenAI API key in your terminal.
-5. Run `python main.py -c download` to get all the data as JSON.
+5. Run `python main.py -command download` to get all the data as JSON.
    1. This is the part that talks to the ChatGPT API.
    2. The API is SLOW, it can take a minute or two per topic to collect the data.
-6. Run `python main.py -c build` to build the VisNetwork HTML output and png output.
+6. Run `python main.py -command build` to build the VisNetwork HTML output and png output.
 7. Check out the results in `./out/`
 8. You may notice duplicate nodes (very similar names).
-This can be corrected manually in the the JSON files in `./out/`.
+This happens because ChatGPT has multiple ways of describing the same thing.
-   1. ChatGPT has multiple ways of describing the same thing.
+   1. Duplicates can be corrected manually in the JSON files in `./out/` using search and replace.
    2. The concrete Conversations classes have logic to try and address this, but it is not perfect.